1. Think of email marketing as a two-way conversation

 Email marketing follows the same principle.
 It’s not a place to brag about your business; instead, it’s an opportunity to provide useful, compelling content to your prospects and clients based on their interests.
 Think of it as a value exchange: you give readers important and interesting tips, stories and special offers in exchange for their time.

 It’s also a place to show your personality.
 Be conversational with your reader instead of speaking in “marketing-ese” or in a dry “press release” tone.
-Send new opt-ins a welcome email that asks them to whitelist your email address, thanks them for subscribing, and explains what they can expect to get from you in the future.
+Send new opt-ins a welcome email that asks them to whitelist your email address, thanks them for subscribing and explains what they can expect to get from you in the future.
 Your emails should be written with openness and a friendly tone while remaining professional and aligned with your brand voice.

-Being in a dialogue with your reader also boosts your deliverability rates.
 When you send engagingly written, valuable emails, your subscribers will be more likely to open and read them, which boosts your deliverability for the future.